 Police Department Services:

 The Police Department can assist by using a trap or noose when there is a wild animal loose in the living area, basement, or garage of a home.
 Unless there is a direct threat to residents, Police will not enter attics, crawl spaces, chimneys, roofs, under porches, or other difficult-to-access places to remove wild animals.

 Police cannot assist with trapping wild animals that are living outside the home.
 If you are experiencing a problem with wild animals and stinging insects outside of your home, contact a Nuisance Wildlife Control Specialists who are licensed by the Illinois Department of Natural Resources.
 You can learn more online about how to deal with wildlife, including coyotes and skunks.
-Contact a Wildlife Removal Specialist.
+You can electronically report coyote sightings here.

 Key Box Program

 In the case of loss or emergency, you can leave a spare key to your home or vehicle with the Police Department.
 Keys are stored in a secure lock box and can only be released to those approved by the key-owner with proper identification.
 If you would like to participate in the Key Box Program, complete the Key Box Program Application form.